hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

-Then, the user nust enter the input parameters and click the button "Run Job" to start the model on the VM.
+Then, the user must enter the input parameters and click the button "Run Job" to start the model on the VM.

 .. figure:: ../includes/run_model_on_hep.png
 	:figclass: img-border